wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

 - https://learn.wordpress.org/tutorial/converting-a-shortcode-into-a-block/
 - https://learn.wordpress.org/tutorial/styling-your-wordpress-block/
 - https://learn.wordpress.org/tutorial/using-block-attributes-to-enable-user-editing/

+Simply put, if you have a plugin with a shortcode that just renders a specific set of HTML, you use Create Block to scaffold a new block, copy the reelvant code from the scaffoled block to your plugin, and then convert the HTML from your shortcode into JSX to be returned in the block’s `edit` and `save` functions.

 This was the process I followed when I started converting the Seriously Simple Podcasting plugin to support blocks.